Search and Matching for Adoption from Foster Care: Comparison of Family-driven Search and Caseworker-driven Search

+Even though CSEs can be Pareto improvements over FSEs, we find that CS is not always better for everyone compared to FS.
+In fact, a CSE might yield arbitrarily higher (or lower) utility for all children or families compared to an FSE.

-Proposition \ref{proposition:multiplicity_utility_gaps} states that the utility gap between child-optimal and family-optimal equilibrium outcomes can be large in both FS and CS.
-Further, depending on which equilibria are realized, both approaches can be better for either side of the market.
+\begin{proposition} For any $L > 0$ and $0 < \epsilon < L$, there exists an instance where \begin{enumerate} \item the child-optimal equilibrium, which we denote as $\se{co}$, is the same in both CS and FS, and similarly, the family-optimal equilibrium, which we denote as $\se{fo}$, is the same in both CS and FS, \item $\ut{c}{\se{co}} = L$ for all $c \in C$ and $\ut{f}{\se{co}} \le \epsilon$ for all $f \in F$, and \item $\ut{c}{\se{fo}} \le \epsilon$ for all $c \in C$ and $\ut{f}{\se{fo}} = L$ for all $f \in F$. \end{enumerate} \end{proposition} A formal proof can be found in online Appendix~\ref{PROOF:multiplicity_utility_gaps}.
+It proceeds by constructing examples where child and family utilities are mismatched, causing the utility gap between child-optimal and family-optimal equilibria to be arbitrarily large in both FS and CS.
+Thus, depending on which equilibria are realized, both approaches can be arbitrarily better for either side of the market.

+Both a single child and a single family can be arbitrarily worse off in equilibrium under CS, even if FS and CS admit only one equilibrium each.
+This is highlighted by the following two propositions.

+\begin{proposition} There exists an instance where a child is strictly worse off under the unique CSE compared to the unique FSE. \end{proposition} A formal proof can be found in online Appendix~\ref{PROOF:child_worse_off_in_cs}.
+It proceeds by constructing an example with two child and family types where child $c_1$ is significantly preferred over $c_2$ by all families, while all children slightly prefer $f_1$ over $f_2$.
+This implies that family $f_2$ is only matched with child $c_1$ if no $f_1$ family is currently present.
+The higher search costs in FS can then make $f_2$ lose interest in $c_1$, regardless of patience levels, causing $f_2$ to settle for $c_2$.
+This allows $c_2$ to be matched.
+Conversely, in CS, family $f_2$ does not incur high search costs for waiting until they are matched with a $c_1$.
+If they are patient enough, $f_2$ therefore prefers waiting for their preferred choice $c_1$.
+This leaves $c_2$ without any interested family and, therefore, unmatched.

-The average utility on either side of the market can be lower in CS compared to FS even when each search technology only admits a single equilibrium.
+Similarly, a family can be worse off in CS when FS and CS each only admit one equilibrium.